Abel Tasman: Relocation to the Dutch East Indies

 Uneducated, but employed by the Dutch East India Company (VOC), Tasman learned navigation and seamanship on the job.
 In 1634, he was appointed skipper of the Mocha, and, under the command of Frans Valck, he went on a two-year voyage to the Maluku Islands.

-Tasman sailed from Texel (Netherlands) to Batavia, now Jakarta, in 1633 taking the southern Brouwer Route.
-While based in Batavia, Tasman took part in a voyage to Seram Island (in what is now the Maluku Province in Indonesia) because the locals had sold spices to other European nationalities than the Dutch.
+In 1633, Tasman sailed from Texel in the Netherlands to Batavia (now Jakarta), using the southern Brouwer Route.
+While based in Batavia, he later joined a voyage to Seram Island, in what is now Indonesia's Maluku Province.
+The expedition was sent after local traders sold spices to European merchants other than the Dutch.
 Tasman docked to find wood for repairs and was separated from the other ships; a fight broke out with local villagers and at least two of Tasman's men were killed.

 By August 1637, Tasman had returned to Amsterdam, and in 1638 he signed on for another ten years and took his wife with him to Batavia via a six-month journey.
 On 25 March 1638, he tried to sell his property in the Jordaan, but the purchase was cancelled.

 He was second-in-command of a 1639 expedition of exploration into the north Pacific under Matthijs Quast.
 The fleet included the ships Engel and Gracht and reached Fort Zeelandia (Dutch Formosa) and Deshima (an artificial island off Nagasaki, Japan).

 First major voyage

 In August 1642, the Council of the Indies, consisting of Antonie van Diemen, Cornelis van der Lijn, Joan Maetsuycker, Justus Schouten, Salomon Sweers, Cornelis Witsen, and Pieter Boreel in Batavia dispatched Tasman and Franchoijs Jacobszoon Visscher on a voyage of exploration to little-charted areas east of the Cape of Good Hope, west of Staten Land (near the Cape Horn of South America) and south of the Solomon Islands.

 One of the objectives was to obtain knowledge of "all the totally unknown" Provinces of Beach.
 This was a purported yet phantom island said to have plentiful gold, which had appeared on European maps since the 15th century, as a result of an error in some editions of Marco Polo's works.
 The expedition was to use two small ships, Heemskerck and Zeehaen.